Psalms For Life

 the God who shows me unfailing love.

 Afraid that David threatens his supremacy, King Saul determines to get rid of him and puts him under constant surveillance.
-David can’t convince Saul of his innocence and, so, is forced to live in Saul’s trap.
+Unable to convince Saul of his innocence, David is forced to live in Saul’s trap.
 His enemies control everything outside his house, like a pack of wild dogs that run the city’s streets at night.
-So David cries out to God for protection, asking him to rid the world of his enemies, and in such a way that people don’t quickly forget what it says about where such self-seeking leads.
+So David cries out to God for protection, asking him to rid the world of his enemies, and in such a way that people don’t quickly forget where such self-seeking leads.

-This may seem vengeful, but David knows someone is going to die—either him or his assassins.
+This may seem vengeful, but in David’s world, someone is going to die—either him or his assassins.
 Disturbed by the evil example his enemies set for the nation, he asks God to make a memorable example of them in their deaths.
 And by praying this, he declares that he won’t take vengeance into his own hands.

 David repeats his refrain about God’s being his strength to counter his repeated description of the menacing dogs and emphasize God’s faithfulness and unfailing love.

 Like Psalms 56-58, this psalm declares that God rules the world.
-Though evil persists in it and often seems to have the upper hand, God’s love constantly works to counter it, blessing those who live by not the lust for power, but rather the power of love.
+Though evil persists in it and often seems to have the upper hand, God’s love constantly works to counter it, blessing those who live not by the lust for power, but by the power of love.

 You reign, Lord, though evil often has the upper hand, leaving those who please you struggling.
 Help me to believe your love reigns and live accordingly, to walk by faith even when I can’t see what you’re doing.
 And help me praise you for your unfailing love and shelter.
 Amen.